 Taking the rental car from Terceira (Azores) on the ferry to another island in the Azores

-If you plan to take advantage of your trip to Terceira to visit another island of the central group, taking the same rental car on the ferry, you must confirm with the company in advance if you can do so and if you are covered by insurance on the other island.
-There are limited connections a couple of days a week and only during the summer with the other islands of the central group of the Azores archipelago, (you can see the schedules at https://www.atlanticoline.pt/ but they only release the schedules near the summer months, when they confirm the connections and schedules).
+If you plan to take advantage of your trip to Terceira to visit another island in the central group—by taking the same rental car on the ferry—you should check with the rental company in advance to see if this is allowed and if your insurance covers you on the other island.
+There are limited connections a couple of days a week and only during the summer to the other islands in the central group of the Azores archipelago (you can check the schedules here).
 The neighboring island of Graciosa is the closest, 4 hours away by boat.
 The islands of the Triangle: Pico, 4 hours by boat, São Jorge, 6 hours by boat and Faial, 7 to 9 hours by boat because it involves 2 or 3 stopovers.
 There are no ferry connections with the islands of the eastern group (São Miguel and Santa Maria) nor with the western group (Flores and Corvo), only flights with Sata.

-In our case, we know that at least Autatlantis does allow you to take the rental car on the ferry with prior notice and return the vehicle to the same office in Terceira (i.e. where you rented it), but this could change in the future so contact the company or companies you are interested in before booking if your trip includes travel with the vehicle to another island.
+We know that at least Autatlantis does allow you to take the rental car on the ferry with advance notice and return the vehicle to Terceira (that is, where you rented it), but this could change in the future, so contact the company or companies you’re interested in before booking if your trip includes traveling with the vehicle to another island.

 Where do I pick up the rental car?
 Airport, port or Angra do Heroísmo (the capital)

-Taking into account that you will probably arrive in Terceira by plane, the most practical way is to pick up your car as soon as you arrive, at a counter at the Lajes Airport, without the need to transfer.
-If you arrive by sea, there are also car rental company counters at the port.
-Ideally, choose a car rental company with representation and/or balcony at the airport terminal (or the port if you arrive by sea) to save time, both in the collection and delivery of your rental car such as Autatlantis, Ilha Verde or Wayzor.
+Since you’ll likely be flying into Terceira, the most convenient option is to pick up your car as soon as you arrive at a counter at Lajes Airport, without having to transfer.
+If you’re arriving by sea, there are also counters at the port for car rental companies.
+Ideally, you should choose a car rental company with a counter and/or booth in the same airport terminal (or at the port if you’re arriving by sea) to save time when both picking up and dropping off your rental car, such as Autatlantis, Ilha Verde or Wayzor.

-If there are no vehicles available at the airport, no problem, in the city center of Angra do Heroísmo there are counters where you can pick up and drop off the car.
-It is not the most practical option but it may be the only option for those who have taken a chance with a last minute reservation.
-If this is your case, read on…
+If there are no cars available at the airport, don’t worry—there are counters in downtown Angra do Heroísmo where you can pick up and drop off your car.
+It’s not the most convenient option, but it may be the only choice for those who’ve taken a chance on a last-minute reservation.
+If this applies to you, keep reading…

 How to get from Lajes Airport to Angra do Heroísmo (and the other way around)

-In case you have to pick up your car in the center of Angra do Heroísmo, we explain how to get there.
-The airport das Lajes (Terceira) is located next to the other city of the island, Praia da Vitória, and 20 minutes away from the capital, Angra do Heroísmo.
-If you don’t rent a car at the airport, it is very easy to move between the airport and the city center.
+If you need to pick up your car in downtown Angra do Heroísmo, here’s how to get there.
+Lajes airport (Terceira) is located next to the island’s other city, Praia da Vitória, and is 20 minutes from the capital, Angra do Heroísmo.
+If you don’t rent a car at the airport, know that it’s super easy to get between the airport and the city center.
 Here are the different options:

 Parking in the center of Angra do Heroísmo

-Although in general in Terceira you won’t have to worry too much about parking spaces, the capital Angra do Heroísmo is the exception as if you are staying in the center there may not be free parking space available right next to the accommodation.
+Although you generally won’t have to worry too much about parking on Terceira, the capital, Angra do Heroísmo, is the exception—if you’re staying in the city center, there may not be any free parking available right next to your accommodation.

-In any case, find out when you book your accommodation, to know if it has free parking (in our case we parked in this parking almost always without problems) and/or if it has free public parking areas nearby.
-In this link you will find several options where to stay in Angra do Heroísmo, all with parking included and in all price ranges.
-And in the following section we propose a few options.
+In any case, be sure to check carefully when you book your accommodation, to see if they offer free parking and/or if there are free public parking areas nearby (in our case we parked in this parking almost always without problems).
+At this link, you’ll find several options where to stay in Angra do Heroísmo, all with parking included and across a full range of prices.
+And in the next section, we’ll suggest a few options.

 Where to stay in Terceira (Azores): hotels and apartments with parking